 Being stuck in a 9-5 office job starts to get a bit boring after a while and we think that is all we are cut out for.
 By carrying out studying around your job, you can start gaining skills and knowledge to propel yourself forward.
 If you have years of experience in a particular industry but want a slight change of career, becoming an Assessor could be the right choice for you.

 One of the great things about distance learning is that you don’t have to worry about walking into a classroom full of people.
 You can learn at a pace that suits you, from the comfort of your own home.
-There are no strict deadlines either, you are now in complete control of your education.
+Although, we have now transitioned to hybrid learning.
+With up to 2-years to complete, you are now in complete control of your education.